Do Lutheran Clergy Wear Collars? Get the Facts

 Clerical collars signify a minister’s role in a church

-Strangers feel safe to approach the ministers with a need, question or request simply because they recognize the collar as a sign of the ministry.
+Strangers feel safe approaching the ministers with a need, question, or request simply because they recognize the collar as a sign of the ministry.
 In this way, the collar can serve as an evangelistic tool.
-One Lutheran pastor writes,

-“As someone once put it, when a pastor wears a clerical collar in public he is proclaiming ‘God is open for business.’
-There are other ways to do this, but for me the simple, straightforward, and intentional wearing of a clerical collar provides a way to declare that “God is open for business” that has resulted in a multitude and variety of opportunities to speak of Jesus with people of all kinds.”
+One Lutheran pastor writes, “As someone once put it, when a pastor wears a clerical collar in public he is proclaiming ‘God is open for business.’
+There are other ways to do this, but for me, the simple, straightforward, and intentional wearing of a clerical collar provides a way to declare that.”
 [1]

 Clerical collars convey holiness

-Besides providing a recognizable sign of leadership in the church, the clerical collar also holds specific symbolism.
+Besides being a recognizable sign of leadership in the church, the clerical collar also holds specific symbolism.
 Almost without exception, the clerical collar is white.
 This color represents purity and the forgiveness of sins.

-One of the primary jobs of a Christian minister is to preach the good news of forgiveness that Jesus’s sacrifice on the cross washes clean the sins of those who believe in him.
+One of the primary jobs of a Christian minister is to preach the good news of forgiveness that Jesus’ sacrifice on the cross washes clean the sins of those who believe in him.
 (Also see Do Lutherans Believe in Predestination?)

 Lutheran pastor

-Why do some pastors wear black clothing?
+Why do some Lutheran clergy wear black?
+See below

 In many important ways, leaders in the church choose death so their congregation might live.
 For instance, priests in the Catholic Church, with a few exceptions, may not marry.
-Metaphorically, they put to death any possibility of a family in order, at least in the view of the Catholic Church, to better serve their flock.

 In all Christian traditions, Catholic and Protestant ministers model for their congregants the daily practice of dying to oneself to live for God and his purposes.
 Many also associate the color black with humility.

-“Symbolically black is associated with simplicity and humility and reminds priests of their need to imitate those virtues.
+One minister writes, “Symbolically black is associated with simplicity and humility and reminds priests of their need to imitate those virtues.
 Black is also a color that represents death and mourning and symbolizes how a priest is to die to oneself and decrease so that God may increase in his life.
 He is called to take up the cross of Our Lord daily, dying to sin so that he may rise in the life of grace.”
 [2]

-However, within the Lutheran Church, especially in the United States, the extent to which ministers wear traditional formal clothing throughout the week varies depending on the region, pastor, and local church.
+However, within the Lutheran Church, especially in the United States, the extent to which ministers wear traditional formal clothing throughout the week varies depending on the region, minister, and local church.
 In the Catholic Church, there tends to be more uniformity.
 (Also see Do Lutherans Believe in Angels?)

 What are vestments?

-Vestments, on the other hand, are garments that leaders of the church wear during liturgical services.
-Both Catholic and Lutheran leaders wear a combination of the cassock, stole, alb, and pectoral cross.
 In addition to these items, Catholic priests sometimes wear other articles of clothing as well, such as the biretta or the cincture.
 In general, the garments worn by Catholic priests are more complicated than that of Lutheran ministers.
 [3]

 References: